<

 What is productivity?

-Productivity – how much money each architect is bringing in/ how much value each architect is creating - should be one of the most important metrics in seeking to understand evolutions in pay within architecture.
-There are different ways of calculating it and it can be done from the scale of the individual project to the sector as a whole, but the broad principle is to take the amount of money coming in (in this case fees) and dividing by the amount of people or the number of hours worked to get that money in.
+There are different ways of calculating it and it could be done from the scale of the individual project to the sector as a whole.
+The broad principle is to take the amount of money coming in (in this case fees) and dividing by the amount of people or the number of hours worked to get that money in.
 For example, if 5 architects as working full-time on a project for 1 year for a fee of 300k, then each architect is producing 60k each year.
 A ’true’ productivity calculation will remove non-staff costs to revenue, which is the first graph shown.
 The others do not do this.

 Note